agendav/agendav/docs/source/admin/installation.rst

 Once your CalDAV server is running and you have a user account on it, continue with the AgenDAV installation below and point it at your CalDAV server URL.

+Don't have a CalDAV server yet?

+* Just want to try out AgenDAV?
+Run the Docker demo locally - see :doc:`/development/index`.
+* Want to quickly set up a complete, self-hosted calendar stack?
+See the :doc:`quickstart` guide.

 .. _requirements:

 Requirements